 beer, wine, cider, rum

 As your digestion heals, so your tolerance of FODMAP foods should improve.
 It’s worth re-challenging your FODMAP triggers every 3-4 months.
 You may find your tolerance gradually improves over time.
+This Toolkit has a full print ready version available for purchase, details here.

 Stress can also be a trigger for IBS.
 Healthy Food Guide editor, Jenny de Montalk, shares some tips for how to cope with day to day stress.